idle-man/iParrot/README.md

 In the use case, you can refer to the variable by means of ${variable}, reducing manual modification.

-The switching of the operating environment can be specified in the replay phase by the --env parameter.
+The switching of the operating environment can be specified in the replay phase by the -env/--environment parameter.
 ```

 #### 5.1.2 Use case layering mode